nie-lang/StabStitch2/TemporalWarp/README.md

 #### Train on the StabStitch-D dataset
-Modify the train_path and test_path in train_ssd.py and run:
+Modify the train_path in train_ssd.py and run:
 ```
 python train_ssd.py
 ```
 #### Train on TraditionalDataset
-Modify the train_path and test_path in train_ssd.py and run:
+Modify the train_path in train_tra.py and run:
 ```
 python train_tra.py
 ```